White-crowned pigeon: Distribution and habitat

 It is a resident breeder mainly in the Bahamas, Cuba, Jamaica and Antigua.
 It breeds in smaller numbers in Hispaniola (the Dominican Republic and Haiti), Puerto Rico, the Virgin Islands, the Cayman Islands, Anguilla and other Caribbean islands.
 It also breeds along the Caribbean coast of Central America.
 In the United States, it is found only in the Florida Keys, Everglades, and the southern tip of mainland Florida.
 They will often spend the winter in the Caribbean islands.
+It has been spotted as far south as Fuerte Island, off of the northern coast of Colombia.

 The white-crowned pigeon primarily lives and breeds in nest colonies or individually in low lying, coastal, mangrove forests, and will travel inland to feed on the fruits and seeds of a wide variety of plants.
 In Florida, the white-crowned pigeon has historically been documented nesting exclusively on remote, tidally inundated mangrove islands in wildlife refuges.
 Recent observations have confirmed nesting on the southern tip of mainland Florida.

 With few exceptions, this species requires isolated offshore mangrove islets with limited disturbance for breeding.
 These tidally inundated mangrove islands which provide some protection from predators such as raccoons.
-However, several instances of white-crowned pigeons nesting in heavily-trafficked, urban areas, such as downtown Key West and Miami Florida, have recently been observed.
+However, several instances of white-crowned pigeons nesting in heavily trafficked, urban areas, such as downtown Key West and Miami Florida, have recently been observed.
 This could be due to habitat loss as a result of hurricanes, and/or increased predation pressure in their historic nesting habitat.

 Threats and conservation

 A main threat to this species is loss of habitat due to deforestation and habitat degradation.
 The white-crowned pigeon needs two distinct habitats: one for nesting and one for feeding.
 They typically breed in coastal red mangroves (Rhizophora mangle), which continue to be clear-cut for crops such as sugarcane.
 Agriculture and deforestation have become a problem for the species' feeding grounds, typically inland hardwood forests.
 The bird is very skittish, and is known to simply abandon its nest when it is encroached upon.
 In Florida, white-crowned pigeons often feed on the fruit of poisonwood (Metopium toxiferum).
 Unfortunately, this native plant causes severe human dermatitis and is often removed.

 The white-crowned pigeon is also hunted, often illegally, throughout much of its range.
 Although, changes have been made to hunting regulations in the Bahamas, illegal hunting is still a problem for these pigeons.

 Other threats to this species include (in Florida) a major cause of mortality is collision with man-made objects; and pesticide use.

 Like the extinct passenger pigeon, this species illustrates a very important principle of conservation biology: it is not always necessary to kill the last pair of a species to force it to extinction.
-These birds are "threatened by the slaughter of nesting birds on its Caribbean breeding grounds"; they may play an vitally important, yet not fully understood, role in the seed dispersal of West Indian flora.
+These birds are "threatened by the slaughter of nesting birds on its Caribbean breeding grounds"; they may play a vitally important, yet not fully understood, role in the seed dispersal of West Indian flora.